 - Prolactin secretion results in milk production.

-- Prolactin levels vary depending on time of day; they are highest after onset of sleep and early morning, and lowest at mid-morning.
+- Prolactin levels vary depending on time of day; they are highest after onset of sleep and early morning.

 - Prolactin Inhibitory Factor (PIF) is released from the hypothalamus and it inhibits prolactin release from the pituitary gland.

 - Oxytocin is produced in the posterior pituitary gland.

 - Infant suckling and nipple stimulation stimulate oxytocin secretion.

 - Oxytocin serves to cause milk ejection or “let-down” (the mother may sense this as a warm sensation or tingling in the breast).